Monday, January 20, 2014

-It's pretty messy, so no wonder that our hero, on pg.
+It's pretty messy, so it's no wonder that our hero, on pg.
 64 already, is "still more confused than he was at the start" because as he rightly concludes "it just doesn't make sense".
-Fifty pages later, when he receives severed finger, he finally realizes that "he had to do something" and calls American embassy.
+Fifty pages later, when he receives a severed finger, he finally realises that "he had to do something" and calls the American embassy.
 But still, up to this point, Scratch One is amusing in its silliness and its humorous (kind of) style.
 But then everything changes when Roger meets mysterious, beautiful, sensitive and intelligent Anne.

 Silly stuff, and not even silly in a funny way.